 R3-234088 (38.401, HW)

+NOTE 5: Upon receiving non-SDT or large size of DL SDT data, the gNB-CU-UP shall send DL DATA NOTIFICATION message to gNB-CU-CP.
+The gNB-CU-CP may terminate the on-going SDT procedure as specified in TS 38.300 [2].

+NOTE x: Furthermore, upon receiving large size of DL SDT data and if the DL SDT data is above the threshold provided from gNB-CU-CP, the gNB-CU-UP shall send DL DATA NOTIFICATION message with the SDT volume threshold crossed indication.
+The gNB-CU-CP may terminate the ongoing SDT procedure.

 Proposal 3: NOT add a new codepoint e.g. 'stopSDT' in the existing Bearer Context Status Change IE, to indicate that the ongoing SDT procedure shall be stopped.

 FFS: How to calculate MT-SDT Data Size for SDT DL data packets.